joshuatz/gds-toggl-connector/README.md

 Clasp has been setup in the final /build folder, so it will push the final transpiled JS. "npm run build-push" will execute this entire workflow.

+## Tests
+Tests are ran locally using Jest, in combination with ts-jest, using `npm run test`.
+I'm currently working on mocking some GAS environment stuff so that more methods can be tested locally.

 ## TODO List
  - High Priority
      - Resolve possible timezone issues